gsilvaepinto/ft_printf/README.md

 ### Compile with your program:

-gcc main.c libftprintf.a -o program
+cc main.c libftprintf.a -o program

 ./program

 ## Algorithm and Data Structure